-Planning a successful Instagram marketing campaign can take a lot of work.
+Planning a successful Instagram marketing campaign can take a lot of work and striving to create a perfect Instagram marketing strategy can really be hustling at times.
 A clear idea of objectives & deliverables must be known to marketers.
 A creative strategy is then required for achieving results.
 With Instagram becoming every brand’s go-to choice for Instagram marketing campaigns, considering it is the mecca of media with growing active users every month, it’s becoming tough to attract & absorb audience attention.

 Brands & marketers are constantly on a creative content exploration, which brings us to talk about 5 examples of successful Instagram marketing campaigns from brands across the world-

 The marketing campaign was run around Halloween & no guesses that the makeup looks featured creepy characters, spooky looks & mythical expressions.
-This initiative encouraged the organic use of MAC’s products & inspired artists & people to rock their Halloween costume & their scary makeup looks.
+This initiative to use user generated content encouraged the organic use of MAC’s products & inspired artists & people to rock their Halloween costume & their scary makeup looks.

 People genuinely like celebrating Halloween by sharing their spooky Halloween costumes & overall look.
 As a result of this stunning campaign, MAC Cosmetics received a great response for the campaign.
 This proved to be an exciting user-generated content campaign for the label wherein global artists created their looks & shared them on Instagram with the campaign hashtag.